 GSUSB Device Stack

-This document describes XRUSB’s GSUSB (Linux gs_usb) device-class implementation: LibXR::USB::GsUsbClass<CanChNum>.
+This document describes XRUSB’s GSUSB (Linux gs_usb) device class implementation: LibXR::USB::GsUsbClass<CanChNum>.

-1. Class and Construction
+1. Class and construction

-Construct: Classic CAN
+1.1 Classic CAN constructor

 GsUsbClass(std::initializer_list<LibXR::CAN*> cans,